paneco/drinks-calculator/docs/contributing.md

 ```

 ### Building
-To minify the javascript files run:
+There are 2 build options.
+One for development mode (which does not minify the code to make it easier to debug) and one for production.

+#### Development Mode
+The simplest way to build the code is to run:
 ```
+npm run clean
-npm run compile-js
+npm run build:dev
 ```
-To minify the CSS files run:
+This will copy the files to .lib/dev directory where you can execute the unminified version of the code.
+Otherwise run
 ```
-npm run minify-css
+npm run
 ```
-To minify the HTML files run:
+to see the available scripts.
+There are also watchers you can register that will auto-update code as you make changes.

+#### Production Mode
+The simplest way to build the code for release is to run:
 ```
+npm run clean
-npm run minify-html
+npm run build:prod
 ```